joshenders/shouldiridemuni.com/README.md

 ## Performance

 The page is optimized for extremely low bandwidth and high latency cellular connections.
-The whole page fits in a very conservative TCP MSS of 1380 bytes and is obvously extremly cacheable.
-Sadly, I can't rely on 0-RTT TLS to speed things up, so no https (sorry).
+The whole page fits in a very conservative TCP MSS of 1380 bytes and is cacheable.
+Sadly, it's not a use case where you can ever rely on 0-RTT to speed up TLS, so no https (sorry).

 ## Improvements